KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 An embodied being oriented entropically may resonate with:

-**IL₂ (Echthros/Skotos):** Adversarial individuation, willful blindness, rivalry as identity.
+**IL₂ (Echthros / Skotos):** Adversarial individuation, willful blindness, rivalry as identity.
 The being at IL₁ who resonates with IL₂ defines themselves through opposition and rejection.

-**IL₃ (Fractus/Mortus):** Dispersed consciousness, corrupted perception.
+**IL₃ (Fractus / Mortus):** Dispersed consciousness, corrupted perception.
 Resonance with IL₃ manifests as fragmented identity, distorted discernment, and the capacity to perceive in ways that blind rather than reveal.

-**IL₄ (Nyxea/Psychea):** Inverse architectural resonance.
+**IL₄ (Nyxea / Psychea):** Inverse architectural resonance.
 As described in §5.3, this is where the inverse architect operates — organizing fragmentation, draining vitality, corrupting pattern at systemic scale.

 **IL₅ (Nekron):** The Void of Self.
 Resonance with IL₅ from IL₁ represents the deepest entropic participation — the being who has oriented so fully away from Source that they approach the first entropic hypostasis from the embodied position.
 This is rare and represents near-total inversion.